-Such material will be used solely by DDMP, for example, for publicity purposes, such as prospectuses and other similar information about the service; for display in DCC buildings, on banners at concerts, on our website and for social media purposes; for assessment and educational purposes.
+Such material will be used solely by DDMP, for example, for publicity purposes, such as prospectuses and other similar information about the service.
+This may include for display in DCC buildings, on banners at concerts, on our website and for social media purposes; for assessment and educational purposes.

 If you ask us to withdraw an image of your child with good cause, we will delete the photograph or video and not distribute it further.

 Images that might cause embarrassment or distress will not be used.
 We will only use images of pupils who are suitably dressed, to reduce the risk of such images being used inappropriately.

 When you send us an email, either to one of the addresses displayed on our website or to an individual member of staff, we will collect your email address and any other information you provide within your email.

 Microsoft are our email service provider so any emails you send us will be stored on their servers.
 Therefore your email and any associated personal data may be transferred outside of the European Economic Area to servers located in the USA.

 Microsoft's certification under the EU-US Privacy Shield Framework maintains appropriate safeguards for international data transfers.